-Origin of satireFrench from Classical Latin satira or satura, satire, poetic medley from (lanx) satura, (dish) of various fruits, prob. < Etr, of Thracian orig.
+Origin of satireFrench from Classical Latin satira or satura, satire, poetic medley from (lanx) satura, (dish) of various fruits, probably from Etr, of Thracian origin, originally

 - a.
-A literary work in which human vice or folly is attacked through irony, derision, or wit.b.
+A literary work in which human foolishness or vice is attacked through irony, derision, or wit.b.
 The branch of literature constituting such works.
-See Synonyms at caricature.

-- Irony, sarcasm, or caustic wit used to attack or expose folly, vice, or stupidity.
+- Irony, sarcasm, or caustic wit used to attack or expose human foolishness or vice.

 Origin of satireLatin satira probably alteration ( influenced by Greek satur satyr ) ( and saturos burlesque of a mythical episode ) of (lanx) satura fruit (plate) mixture from feminine of satur sated, well-fitted ; see sā- in Indo-European roots.